bonifasiusx/lrfm-analysis-online-retail-store/README.md

 # Customer Segmentation with LRFM Analysis

-This project performs customer segmentation using the LRFM (Length, Recency, Frequency, Monetary) model on the UK online retail dataset from 2009-2011.
+This project performs customer segmentation using the LRFM (Length, Recency, Frequency, Monetary) with simple KMeans clustering on UK online retail dataset from 2009-2011.
 The goal is to gain insights into customer behavior and value to support marketing and retention strategies.

 ## Purpose